bear-metal/rails_routes_analyzer/README.md

 #### Additional options:

-Lists all action methods for all controllers which have no route pointing to them.
-Uses the (maybe not so well known) ActionController#Base.action\_methods method which usually returns a list of all public methods of the controller class excluding any special Rails provided methods.
-To make the output of ActionController#Base.action\_methods it would be ideal to try to make all application-provided controller methods non-public if they are not meant to be callable as an action.
-Alternatively it's also possible (but less desirable) to override the action\_methods call in any controller class to explicitly remove mis-characterised methods.
+Lists all action methods for all controllers which have no route pointing to them (with ALL=1 it can also list every action).
+Uses the ActionController#Base.action\_methods method which usually returns a list of all public methods of the controller class excluding any special Rails provided methods.

+Generally it's not a problem to have ActionController#Base.action\_methods list non-actions given Rails no longer uses default routes that would benefit from proper limits on what is and what isn't an action.
+However there is also no obvious reason to be unable to correct it and possibly be able to use the more accurate metadata somewhere else (such as this tool).

+The easiest way to remove non-actions from ActionController#Base.action\_methods would be to make them protected or private.
+If that's not possible the other alternative is to override the action\_methods method itself and remove the relevant methods from the returned action list (this is more complicated and much more effort to keep updated.)

-* STRICT=1 - causes controller base class provided public methods to be considered as actions for a subclass controller and thus reported as errors if they lack routes.
+* DUPLICATES=1 - causes controller base class provided public methods to be considered as actions for a subclass controller and thus reported as errors if they lack routes.
 Enabling this can generate a lot of noise for applications that have public non-actions in a controller base class.
+* GEMS=1 - includes actions that appear to be implemented by gems.
+* MODULES=1 - includes public controller methods inherited from modules that are listed in action_methods.
+* FULL_PATH=1 - disables file path shortening
+* METADATA=1 - lists collected data per action such as which gem it's from, if it's inherited from a superclass.
+* ALL=1 - lists all actions instead of only the ones that don't have routes.

 ## Contributing